 An alternative stage has been completed in accordance with recommendations in the relevant Stage Progression Report (SPR) and has been operated and monitored in accordance with the certified EMMP; and

-a SPR for the completed stage has been prepared by a SQEP and certified by the Manager Resource Management, Environment Southland in accordance with condition 2
+a SPR for the completed stage has been prepared by a SQEP, recommends that progression from Stage 1 or any alternative stage is appropriate, and has been certified by the Manager Resource Management, Environment Southland in accordance with condition 2

-81. The objective of the SPR is to determine whether the marine farm can progress to Stage 2, while continuing to comply with condition 66.
+81. The objective of the SPR is to determine whether the marine farm can progress to Stage 2, or any alternative stage, while continuing to comply with condition 66.

 82. Each SPR: